Basic Quantum Algorithms

 \section{Problem formulation}

 Let $f:\{0,1\}^n \longrightarrow \{0,1\}$ be a $n$-bit Boolean function, $n\ge 2$, with the following property: $f$ is either balanced or constant.
 A Boolean function is balanced if the inverse image of point 0 has cardinality $2^{n-1}$, and it is constant if the inverse image of point 0 has cardinality 0 or $2^{n}$.
-Suppose we are able to evaluate this function at any point in the domain; however, we don't have access to the details of the implementation of $f$, that is, we are given a \textit{black-box} quantum computer with $f$ already implemented.
-The Deutsch-Jozsa algorithm solves the following problem: Determine whether $f$ is balanced or constant using this black-box quantum computer.
+Suppose we are able to evaluate this function at any point in the domain; however, we do not have access to the details of the implementation of $f$, that is, we are given a \textit{black box} quantum computer with $f$ already implemented.
+The Deutsch-Jozsa algorithm solves the following problem: Determine whether $f$ is balanced or constant using this black box quantum computer.

-There are only two constant functions, which are $f(x)=0$ and $f(x)=1$ for all $n$-bit string $x$, but there are many balanced functions.
-The best classical deterministic algorithm that solves this problem, given a black-box function $f$ that is either balanced or constant implemented on a $n$-bit classical computer, is the following: Evaluate $f$ at $2^{n-1}+1$ distinct points in its domain and check whether the output is always the same ($f$ is constant) or not ($f$ is balanced).
+There are only two constant functions, namely $f(x)=0$ and $f(x)=1$ for every $n$-bit string $x$, but there are many balanced functions.
+The best classical deterministic algorithm that solves this problem, given a black box function $f$ that is either balanced or constant implemented on a $n$-bit classical computer, is the following: Evaluate $f$ at $2^{n-1}+1$ distinct points in its domain and check whether the output is always the same ($f$ is constant) or not ($f$ is balanced).